 I invested quite a bit into making This vs That… and when the audience it’s aimed at won’t watch it because they’ve seen the material somewhere else, that is quite literally taking money from me that I would have spent to send my kid’s to college.”

 Hotchkiss was still fuming when I spoke with him earlier this morning.

 “They pushed me too far,” he told me.
 “It is all very upsetting.
 I tried to resolve it with them reasonably.
 Now I am going to do what i do, which is make a big rukos and we’ll see how that goes.
 I am hoping quite frankly to shame them into settling this properly.”

 Hotchkiss says he received a call from a Discovery executive last night (12/12/13) asking him to not go public with his story, but declining to offer any monetary compensation for his “stolen” work.

 “Mr. Hotchkiss was told more than a year ago that his accusations about MYTHBUSTERS were unfounded,” a network rep tells TheTVPage.com.

 “Beyond Entertainment, which produces MYTHBUSTERS, conceived of and developed the episodes of the program that Mr. Hotchkiss claims used “his” ideas.
 Both of the topics – getting passengers on and off airplanes quickly, and avoiding traffic delays – have been widely discussed and written about in the press.
 His effort to tarnish Discovery and its executives in the media is unfounded and unfair.
 Because he has threatened litigation, Discovery cannot comment further at this time, other than to say that the company will vigorously defend against any lawsuit.”

 Who do you think is correct?
-Learn more about Mr. Hotchkiss and his claim here, then leave us a comment below.
+Leave us a comment below.